Beginner’s Goat Care

 Draft-free shelter

-In our north western climate, it’s not unusual to see -30 F degrees in the winter, and then there’s windchill.
+In our north western climate, it’s not unusual to see -30 F degrees in the winter, and it’s even possibly to see -50!

-These little dairy goats need a dry, draft free shelter to maintain healthy body heat.
+These little dairy goats need a dry, draft free shelter to maintain healthy body heat in winter conditions.
 You don’t want them closed in without ventilation though, because then you may have problems with pneumonia.
 Three-sided shelters can be acceptable as long as the goats can stay dry and out of the wind.
 Read more about shelters.
 Also, watch this video by Marc Warnke about shelters in winter.

 Minerals

-Many overlook a goat’s need for minerals, but this is non-debatable in my opinion, because I have seen deficiencies and also witnessed improvement from using minerals and supplements in my own herd.
+Please don’t overlook a goat’s need for mineral!
+I have seen deficiencies and also witnessed improvement from using minerals and supplements in my own herd.
 Unless your goats are going to free roam over acres and acres of land with plentiful forage containing a diverse population of plants, they will become deficient and start to show health issues, such as weak ankle joints, boughed legs, rough, dull hair coat, hair loss, parasite overloads & anemia to name a few(read more about symptoms).Even goats in a setting as mentioned above can become deficient; it just depends.
 My goats are in a small field and fed primarily hay.
 This means I have to supplement their diet with minerals and even sometimes oral gel vitamins and copper bolus pills.
 My black-colored goats start to turn a rusty brown and tail hairs become sparse.
 Their coat may feel coarse and wiry instead of soft.
-Then I know it’s time for their vitamins.
-More about minerals MINERAL 101.
+Then I know it’s time for added supplements.
+More about minerals MINERAL 101. *goat kids can over consume loose(granular) minerals in toxic amounts, so either closely monitor and limit intake or offer minerals in block form for kids.

 Other goat friends